 As wood flooring experts, we’re here to help you make the right decision for your flooring.
 There are a lot of options, and while we’re definitely biased towards reclaimed wood floors, we’ll cover all types of wood in this post.
 There’s a lot out there, and we want to make sure that you are well informed on how to choose hardwood flooring.

-Types of Wood Floor
+Types of Hardwood Flooring

-Unfinished or Finished Hardwood Flooring
+1 & 2) Unfinished or Finished Hardwood Flooring

-Right of the bat, we have unfinished vs. finished hardwood.
-If you’re looking for something custom, such as a custom stain or finish, then you’ll want to buy unfinished hardwood.
+Right off the bat, we have unfinished vs. finished hardwood.
+If you’re looking for something personalized, such as a custom stain or finish, you’ll want to buy unfinished hardwood.
 If you’re okay with the options that pre-finished brings, you’ll find that buying finished is a lot easier because you won’t have to worry about having it stained after it’s installed.

 Pros and Cons of Unfinished Hardwood Flooring